langsari/-artificial-intelligence-fundamentals-with-python-2021-projects/Project-ML-image-segmentation-using-Kmean-Fais-Salaeh-Zulkiflee-Tuelayaena/README.md

 Image Segmentation involves converting an image into a collection of regions of pixels that are represented by a mask or a labeled image.
 By dividing an image into segments, you can process only the important segments of the image instead of processing the entire image.

 ## Problem Statement :
-The goal of Image segmentation is to change the representation of an image into something that is more meaningful and easier to analyze.
+Many parts in some image may not contain any useful information that we wish.
+Therefore, the goal of Image segmentation is to change the representation of an image into something that is more meaningful and easier to analyze.

 ## Requirements :
 - Jupyter Notebook